fitria-dwi/Superstore-Data-Analysis/README.md

 <details>
 <summary>4.
-Display the performance (total sales, and average profit) of each of the Customer Segments in that states on 2016 only</summary>
+Display the performance (total sales, and average profit) of each of the Customer Segments in states of California, Texas and Georgia on 2016 only</summary>
 <p>

 ```sql